brkagithub/blockchainBlog/README.md

 ## Write article page preview
 ![image](images/writeArticle.png)

-You can write your own article by clicking at the "Write" button in the navbar.
+You can write your own article by clicking the "Write" button in the navbar.
 I used MDXjs - a JS library that takes Markdown input and renders it for the user.
 You have to use Markdown to write your articles, but I'm planning to add a Rich text editor too to make it easier for the users.

 ## Read article page preview (Night Mode is on here)
 ![image](images/readArticle.png)